DQuang7403/FullStack_Ecommerce/README.md

 ## Screenshots

-Here are some screenshots showcasing the UI of TechHub:
+Here are some screenshots showcasing the UI of TechTopia:
 1. **Home Page**:
 ![Home Page](Screenshot/HomePage.png)